qojulia/QuantumOptics.jl-website/README.md

 ## Build process

+The complete build process of all resources and the website itself can be done with `julia makeall.jl`.

+This script runs the following operations that can of course also be performed manually to obtain finer control over the build process:

+* All git repositories are updated with `git pull`
 * Build documentation in `QuantumOptics.jl-documentation`.
 Output will automatically be copied into `/src/documentation`.
-* Run benchmarks and copy results into `src/benchmark-data`.
-Code of the benchmarks has to be manually copied to _benchmarks-sourcecode.
-This process is not automated yet but definitely should be in the future.
-Therefor, this step can be skipped for the moment since these files are temporarily already included in the website repository.
+* Copy results of benchmarks into `src/benchmark-data` and their source code into `src/_benchmarks_sourcecode`.
-* Create code snippets (which then are shown in the main page) with `julia make.jl` in src/_codesnippets.
+* Run code snippets (which then are shown in the main page) with `julia make.jl` in src/_codesnippets.

-* Use jekyll to build website:
+Finally, one uses jekyll to build website:
     * For development run jekyll interactively: `jekyll serve`
     * To just create it once: `jekyll build`
 This will create the finished website in the `build` directory which then can be deployed to the server.